baxmittens/OpenGeoSysUncertaintyQuantification.jl/docs/src/index.md

 - the path to one or more `postprocfile`s,
 - the stochpathes, generated with `generatePossibleStochasticParameters`, manipulated by the user, and loaded by the `loadStochasticParameters`-function,
 - an `outputpath`, where all snapshots will be stored,
-- a `stochmethod` (sparse grid or Monte-Carlo, where Monte-Carlo is not yet implemented),
+- a `stochmethod` (Sparse grid or Monte-Carlo, where Monte-Carlo is not yet implemented),
 - the number of local workers `n_local_workers`, and,
 - the filename `sogsfile` under which the model is stored as an xml-file.